daniel-py/flight_search_app/README.md

 ### API Configuration

-The app uses the AviationStack API for flight data.
+The app uses the AviationStack API for flight data. it may keep returning mock data because searching with date only works with a paid plan